Rotich2000/fullstack-dashboard/README.md

  - I learnt how to use aggregate to join two tables in mongoDB, which is more faster. <br>
  - I did it at /server/controllers/management.js as i get the users perfomance i combined the <b>user</b> and <b>transaction</b> .
 Than doing it manually as i did at /server/controllers/client.js to get the products by getting all the products froom the Product <br>
-table and iterated through each product to get the id and matched it with productId from the productStat table and then returning the product and the stats.
+table and iterated through each product to get the id and matched it with productId from the productStat table and then returning the product and the stats. <br>
  - I also learn't how to use Material UI on my frontend and how its prolific when making a table data grid than building your own from scratch